psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

   }
 }
 ```
-Here we add a new context bound which we haven't seen before - `DepartureError.Raising`.
+Here we add a new context-bound which we haven't seen before - `DepartureError.Raising`.
-We will have a closer look at it later, when we will be talking about error management.
+We will have a closer look at it later when we will be talking about error management.
-Class definition is similar to logging class we saw before - we extend `Departures` trait with `Mid` as the effect.
+The class definition is similar to the logging class we saw before - we extend the `Departures` trait with `Mid` as the effect.
 However, this time, the only thing we need is to do run validation checks before calling the core logic.
 So we run our validation logic and call `registration` method `orRaise` an error.
 If an error will be raised, then the core logic won't get called.

 The only missing thing is gluing all the pieces together.
-e will use the same `make` method we had before, where we will initialize the classes and wire everything together.
+We will use the same `make` method we had before, where we will initialize the classes and wire everything together.
 ```scala
 def make[F[_]: Monad: GenUUID: Logger: DepartureError.Raising](
     city: City,